 In a tiny corner of Cuba, lies a unique town called Hershey.
 This model town was built in 1917 by chocolate pioneer Milton Hershey to supply his US chocolate company with sugar and many locals have since referred to it as ‘the sweetest place on earth’.
 Visit the town of Hershey to learn more about the sugar cane industry and take a scenic rail journey through the beautiful Cuban landscapes.

-Experience a holiday in Cuba, a wonderful destination with a colourful mix of culture, history and tropical scenery.
-Our Cuba tours is the perfect way to see all the top highlights, plus our expert local guides will be with you to share their passion, knowledge, recommendations and assist you in any way.
+Our Cuba tours are the perfect way to see all the top highlights, plus our local guides will be with you to share their passion, knowledge, recommendations and assist you in any way.